firate/easycrm/README.md

 # easycrm
-I'm working on this project for purposes of learning product development.
+I'm working on this project to learn product development.